The bylaws were revised in June 2013. Contact the ASEV office to request a printed copy of the bylaws.

 Article VIII – Committees and Officials

 There shall be one standing committee of the Board of Directors: A Membership Committee.
-There shall be three standing committees of the Society: A Technical Program Committee, a Policy Committee, and a Publications Committee.
+There shall be four standing committees of the Society: A Technical Program Committee, a Policy Committee, a Publications Committee, and an Awards Committee.
 Appointments to all such committees shall be subject to approval by the Board of Directors prior to invitation to serve on such committees.

 The Technical Program Committee shall consist of the Technical Program Director as chair and additional members of the Society appointed by the Technical Program Director, with no less than two Board members which may include the Technical Program Director.
 The Technical Program Committee assumes responsibility for technical program development and related technical projects.
 The Committee will fully develop and oversee a program including technical projects such as: symposia, workshops, seminars, and sessions for the Annual Meeting [National Conference] or other conferences or seminars under the auspices of the Society, which shall be subject to regular reports to and approval by the Board of Directors.